Mary, Queen of Scots

 Mary, Darnley, and Rizzio play a light, childish game.
 Mary leaves, and the game between the two men changes from playful to urgent.
 An affair begins.

-Time moves onwards.
+Time moves on.
 Mary is pregnant.
 The affair is discovered.
 Elizabeth knows everything.
 A reckoning is coming.

 The lords, led by Darnley, have grown to hate Rizzio, who has long stood between them and Mary.
 They burst in.
 Violence follows.
-The jester dances.
+Rizzio is murdered.

 After Rizzio’s murder, Mary is broken.
 Darnley, drunk, tries to control her.
 He accuses her of infidelity and says the child is not his.
 Mary fights back.
 She transforms and Darnley is consumed.
 As he dies, her son is born.
 James.